Mellanox/NNT-Linux-driver/README.md

 This repository is maintained by [Itay Avraham](mailto:itayavr@nvidia.com?subject=[GitHub]%20NNT%20Linux%20driver), please send any comments, suggestions, or questions to the maintainer.

 ## How to compile and load the driver.
-Build the driver by using the make command and load the driver using the insmod command:<br/>
+Build the driver by using the "make" command and load the driver by using the "insmod" command:<br/>
 - Build and load driver for MSTFLint

   ```